-In a nationwide CDC survey, 9.4 percent of high school students reported being hit, slapped or physically hurt on purpose by their boyfriend or girlfriend in the 12 months prior to the survey.
-Approximately one in 14 women in the U.S. was a victim of rape, physical violence, and/or stalking by an intimate partner in her lifetime, and first experienced these or other forms of violence by that partner before age 18.
+In a nationwide Centers for Disease Control and Prevention (CDC) survey, nearly one in 11 female and approximately one in 15 male high school students report having experienced physical dating violence in the last year.
+In addition, 26 percent of women and 15 percent of men who were victims of contact sexual violence, physical violence, and/or stalking by an intimate partner in their lifetime first experienced these or other forms of violence by that partner before age 18.
 Victims of teen dating violence are more likely to do poorly in school, and report binge drinking, suicide attempts and physical fighting.
 Victims may also carry the patterns of violence into future relationships.